jantic/DeOldify/README.md

 #### P.S

 You're not losing any image anymore with padding issues.
-That's solved as a biproduct.
+That's solved as a byproduct.

 #### Also Also
 I added a new generic filter interface that replaces the visualizer dealing with models directly.
 The visualizer loops through these filters that you provide as a list.
 They don't have to be backed by deep learning models- they can be any image modification you want!